HaHaWTH/HybridFix/README.md

 - Auto overrides Mohist's crappy built-in explosion handling with our own method.
 - Bridge Forge permission processing to Bukkit.
 - Skip firing event if no listeners registered.
-- Disable Timings for less performance overhead.
+- Disable Timings for lower performance overhead.
 - Compatibility first, shouldn't break any mods/plugins.
 - Built Bukkit plugin into the mod, offers utilities to server owners.
 - Enhance compatibility with mod FakePlayers.
-- Offer more useful apis for plugin developers to interact with Forge mods easily.
+- Offer more or less useful apis for plugin developers to interact with Forge mods easily.
 - Extensive APIs for mod developers to maintain compatibility with hybrid servers easily.
 - General CraftBukkit performance improvements.
+- Auto deobfuscate plugin stacktraces when Censored ASM is installed for easier debugging.

 Configuration file is under `${minecraftDir}/config/hybridfix.cfg`